 Catastrophes, false prophets, loveless angry people, and the increase of lawlessness will precede Christ’s return.
 With this in mind, I can’t meet our loveless world with loveless self-protection.
 Revival will come before Jesus’ return and those in His Love will recognize and receive Him.
-Jesus comes for those who have Love for God and Love for others.
+Jesus comes for those who have Love for God, true love of self and Love for others.

 Cold Love of Most Versus Christ’s Love

 Christ came as the Lamb—vulnerable, unguarded, and sacrificial.
 Christ loved in the face of vehement hatred.
 This didn’t make Him a doormat; He was just dependent on the Father.
 Christ was indwelt by the Father’s agape love towards a hateful world.
 Jesus now wishes to indwell me with the very same love for my world.

 As people become self-consumed and self-serving, entitled and violent, His Spirit in me can be different.
 I’m dependent on His life to express His love towards the unlovely, but he who endures shall be saved.
 His love and joy makes this world delightful, not only for me, but also for those who encounter Him through me.

 “I give you a new commandment, that you love one another.
 As I have loved you, you should also love one another.”